devgru/round-to-unit/README.md

 # round-to-precision

 > Round a number to a specific precision.
+Useful in user interfaces.

 ## Install